scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 Compared to the absolute residual score, it allows to see regions with smaller intervals than others which are interpreted as regions with more certainty than others.
+It is important to note that, this conformity score is proportional to the order of magnitude of the predictions.

 3. The conformal residual fitting score
 =======================================